Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/secure_config.md

 axway central create -f ./secret.yaml
 ```

-### Referencing the secret in the agent configuration
+### Reference the secret in the agent configuration

 The agents' configurations support referencing data keys in secret resource for their values in all string-based configuration properties.
 When referencing secret, the configuration property value must begin with `@Secret.`, followed by a dot-separated name of the secret resource and the data key name: